Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 - **(b)** a unique code.
 - **(c)** a ***“Purpose”***, which is a capacity, potential, or goal that is meant to be expressed through this relationship.

-A Relationship Type can have another type as it's Parent-Relationship-Type as long as their purposes are aligned and its overall depth is greater than Parent-Relationship Type's.
+A Relationship Type can have another type as it's Parent-Relationship as long as their purposes are aligned and its overall depth is greater than Parent-Relationship's.

 ### 1.5 Creating and Controlling Value Definitions